- 1. What is Criminon?

 No. Criminon is a secular corporation that utilizes a wholly secular curriculum.
 Criminon respects the cultures, traditions and religious beliefs, or non-beliefs, of all individuals.

 - 8. Who is L. Ron Hubbard?

+- Criminon utilizes the highly effective secular works of author and humanitarian L. Ron Hubbard to help inmates gain a new level of ability to study, comprehend, and restore their integrity and pride.
 L. Ron Hubbard was an American author and humanitarian.
 He dedicated his life to providing practical solutions to Mankind’s most pressing problems.
 His works cover subjects as diverse as drug rehabilitation, criminal rehabilitation, education, marriage and family, and many other aspects of life.